jech2/2020_GCT634/hw1/readme.md

 When run train_test.py, sum_feature() of feature_summary.py is called.
 After that, all data are concatenated in dim=1, making input shape as (3*FEATURE_DIM+K, 1000), and used as an input of X.

 ### Train and Test
-Finally, to test and train the best model:
+Finally, to test and train the best model, run:
 ```
 $ python train_test.py
 ```